Have questions? We're here.

 Santa Cruz Island reaches a maximum altitude of 864 meters (2,835 ft) above sea level; at high altitudes, weather changes creating microclimates.
 The species of flora and fauna found near the shoreline are extremely different from those on the highlands.
 Life in the highlands is much easier due to the presence of fresh water, from the constant drizzle that happens during the dry season to heavy rains that occur during the wet season.
 Local people take advantage of this climate to cultivate a large number of crops and giant tortoises love this ideal weather to mate, feed and rest before their next long migration to the shorelines.

-A dry landing onto volcanic rock covered by Sally light-footed crabs will welcome you as you disembark for this walk discovering Cerro Dragon.
+A dry landing onto volcanic rock covered by Sally light-footed crabs welcomes you as you disembark for this walk discovering Cerro Dragon.
 Enjoy this visit that mixes a brackish water lagoon inhabited by shorebirds, some elusive pink flamingos and a volcanic rock cover dry enough to be the perfect ecosystem for the Galapagos land iguana.
 Search for this iconic Galapagos inhabitant that populates this area of Santa Cruz.
-Your guide will be on the lookout too, helping you to recognise them whether they are resting in their burrows or next to the cacti looking for food.
+Your guide is on the lookout too, helping you to recognise them whether they are resting in their burrows or next to the cacti looking for food.

 • 1 Breakfast